jfrog/frogbot/README.md

 > **_NOTE:_** The scan output will include only new vulnerabilities added by the pull request.
 > Vulnerabilities that aren't new, and existed in the code before the pull request was created, will not be included in
 > the
 > report.
-In order to include all of the vulnerabilities in the report, including older ones that weren't added by this
+In order to include all the vulnerabilities in the report, including older ones that weren't added by this
 > PR, use the JF_INCLUDE_ALL_VULNERABILITIES environment variable.

 The Frogbot scan on Bitbucket Server workflow: